Hello again everyone 🙂

 Summer is over… the days of BBQ, travels and beer are gone, so it’s time to get back to work again.
 It’s not like I wasn’t running campaigns during the summer, but I’ve decided to focus more on my family and have some fun.
 Which was possible thanks to my colleague, who managed most of our campaigns in the meantime 🙂

-Now that I’m back in the office, it’s time to launch some new campaigns and maybe play with some new verticals …but what should I test, that’s the question 🙂 What is working now, in the second half of 2017?
+Now that I’m back in the office, it’s time to launch some new campaigns and maybe play with some new verticals …but what should I test, that’s the question 🙂 What is working now in affiliate marketing, in the second half of 2017?

 There are several ways to find out, I can check out the spytools, which I did already of course.
 I also see which ones of our campaigns are working good, which I check all the time obviously.
 I could also ask the reps or friends I have at several Affiliate Networks, as they see directly where the volume goes up and down … and I did this too already.

 So… I got results from the spytools, I see our own data and I have replies from 4 affiliate networks that I work with, in one way or another.
 And this blog posts will be some kind of summary of what I was able to find out.
 Let’s get stated.

 NOTE: I researched regular affiliate offers only, let’s call them CPA offers.
 I didn’t go into eCommerce etc … Check this article to get a better understanding about affiliate offers.